Evidence from on-site atom number fluctuations for a quantum Berezinskii-Kosterlitz-Thouless transition in the one-dimensional Bose-Hubbard model: BKT fit

 Second, the exponential term in (\ref{dVar_ABCD}) comes from the universal BKT formula, see (\ref{dVar}) and (\ref{Esing}).
 The polynomial terms in (\ref{dVar_ABCD}) represent the non-universal contribution to $d\Var/dJ$ in the simplest possible way.
 This can be argued as follows.
 The constant, $J$-independent term is skipped as we expect from perturbative expansions that $d\Var/dJ$ vanishes at $J=0$.
 Both linear and quadratic terms in $J$ are needed for capturing the overall parabolic shape of the data from Fig. \ref{d1n1}.
 Omission of the cubic, quartic, etc. terms in $J$ reduces the number of free parameters to minimum.
 Similar fitting schemes were explored in the classical context in Refs. \cite{FinotelloPRB1989,FinotelloPRL1993}.

 The fitting has been done with the NonlinearModelFit function from Ref. \cite{Mathematica}.
-It yielded \be , \ee where one standard error is listed in the brackets.
+It yielded \be \,, \ee where one standard error is listed in the brackets.
 All data from Fig. \ref{d1n1}, for the $M=800$ system, has been used for the fit.

 Out of these four fitting results, only the $B$ parameter can be compared to the former studies.
 Namely, it was extracted from numerical data for the single-particle energy gap, correlation length, ground state fidelity, and fidelity susceptibility of the 1D BH model \cite{RigolPRA2013,MarekPRX2018,MarekPRB2019}.
 Those studies estimated it at $1.59(3)$, $1.61(4)$, $1.72(1)$, and $1.84(5)$, respectively.
 Our result adds one more value to the table, which does not seem to be solving the puzzle of what the value of $B$ really is.
-Indeed, the five above-mentioned results do not agree with each other even after multiplication of their estimated uncertainty by a factor of three.
-This most likely suggests that they are systematically shifted from the real value.
-Given the fact that there is $25\%$ relative difference between the largest and the smallest reported value of $B$, further studies are needed for tighter estimation of this parameter.
+Given the fact that there is $25\%$ relative difference between the largest and the smallest reported value of $B$, further studies seem to be needed for tight estimation of this parameter.

 The quality of the fit reported in (\ref{ABCD}) is depicted in Fig. \ref{kt_n=1}a, where its good agreement with numerics is easily seen.
 We also separately plot there the universal contribution to the fitted expression.
-It is peaked near the maximum of $d\Var/dJ$, where it is of the same order as the non-universal part of (\ref{dVar_ABCD}).
+It is peaked near the maximum of $d\Var/dJ$, where it is of the same order of magnitude as the non-universal part of (\ref{dVar_ABCD}).
 Moreover, as Fig. \ref{kt_n=1}a reveals, nowhere in the Mott insulator phase the universal contribution dominates over the non-universal one.
-This observation illustrates the curious nature of the studied BKT transition, so much different from what one finds in standard, non-BKT, transitions.
+This observation illustrates the curious nature of the studied transition, so much different from what one finds in standard, non-BKT, transitions.

 Next, we combine (\ref{dVar_ABCD}) and (\ref{ABCD}) to compute higher derivatives of the variance and compare them to numerics in Figs. \ref{kt_n=1}b and \ref{kt_n=1}c.
 The agreement is good but not as good as in Fig. \ref{kt_n=1}a.
 This is somewhat expected given the fact that we account for the non-universal part of the result with just a linear function ($C+2DJ$) in Fig. \ref{kt_n=1}b and a constant term ($2D$) in Fig. \ref{kt_n=1}c.